akaBryanYT/MagicTournamentManagementSystem/README.md

 2. **Authentication failures**
    - Double-check username and password in `.env` file
    - Verify the user has appropriate privileges
+   - In pgAdmin, check if the user exists and has the correct permissions
+   - Ensure you're using the correct authentication method (md5 or scram-sha-256)

 3. **Database doesn't exist**
    - Create the database manually:
      ```bash
      sudo -u postgres createdb tournament_management
      ```
+   - In pgAdmin, right-click on Databases and select "Create" > "Database..."

+4. **pgAdmin issues**
+   - If pgAdmin shows "server not found", ensure PostgreSQL service is running
+   - If pgAdmin asks for a master password repeatedly, reset it by deleting the pgAdmin data directory (usually in `%APPDATA%\pgAdmin` on Windows)
+   - If server connection fails, check the server properties and ensure the host, port, and credentials are correct

 #### MongoDB